mefernandez/spring-backbone-collection-databinding/README.md

 ## Conclusions

+The main conclusion that can be drawn from these case studies are:

-1. `List` is hard to use becouse Spring performs databinding based on indexes and this can't be easily changed.
+1. Performing databinding safely on collections backed by `List` is limited to [collections that stay empty until databinding occurs](an-empty-list) because Spring performs databinding based on indexes which might change between GET and POST requests.
+This behaviour is coded deep into Spring's `BeanWrapperImpl.getPropertyValue()` so it cannot be easily changed.
-2. `Map` overcomes this limitations and databinding can be done following a [simple convention](map-databinding-convention).
+2. `Map` overcomes these limitations and databinding can be done following a [simple convention](map-databinding-convention).
+3. Regarding the _client-side_, it's easy to implement a dynamic view that sticks to the convention in Backbone or any other frontend technology.